 People Anika doesn’t know start picking on her, and it makes her thinks about giving up rugby all together.

 With the help of her friends, Anika makes a video about women in rugby and the benefits of playing a team sport.
-Soon, some of the people who were mean to her apologise.
+Soon, some of the people who were mean to her apologised.
 The unkind behaviour goes back to being gentle teasing, mainly from her close friends.

 Sam confides in a friend about their crush on a classmate.
 They ask their friend not to tell anyone, but soon everyone knows.
 People start going ‘whooooo’ when the classmate walks in.
 Sam’s embarrassed, but they try not to take too much notice and assume the teasing will stop soon.

 One day, someone pushes Sam so they fall onto the classmate they have a crush on.
 The classmate tells everyone that Sam’s a ‘creep’ and everyone laughs.

 Later, Sam finds out that they have been removed from a chat group and blocked from their friends’ social media.
 No one talks to them at school any more.